Native Tribes of North America Mapped

 The Americas’ European conquest, which began in 1492, ended in a sharp drop in the Native American population through epidemics, hostilities, ethnic cleansing, and slavery.

 When the United States was founded, established Native American tribes were viewed as semi-independent nations, as they commonly lived in communities separate from white immigrants.
+The map below shows native lands officially recognized as unceded in the continental United States.

+The map below shows the invasion of America.
 Between 1776 and 1887, the United States seized over 1.5 billion acres from America’s indigenous people by treaty and executive order.

 Today, over 5 million Native Americans in the U.S., 78 percent of whom live outside reservations.